 2) What does Accommodation expenses mean?

 The thumb rule here is to check whether the accommodation expenses shall be relatable to the business operations.
-So, emphasis shall be given to business importance of the expenses.
+So, emphasis shall be given to the business importance of the expenses.

-3) Paid for travelling expenses journal entry:
+3) Paid for traveling expenses journal entry:

 Paid for Travelling expenses journal entry records the cash/bank payment done for the travel and related expenses incurred for the business purpose.
 Let’s see the nature of accounts and accounting rules applicable.